nikesh33/ecommerce-admin-panel/README.md

 # 🛒 E-commerce Admin Panel - Product Module

-**Task Submission for Node.js Developer Role at INOVANT SOLUTIONS**

 This is a full-featured product management module built using **Angular v9**, **Node.js with TypeScript**, **PostgreSQL**, and **TypeORM**, with support for **multiple image uploads via Cloudinary**.
 The panel allows adding, editing, deleting (soft delete), restoring, and listing products with real-time image previews.

 ---